The City's Bidder List -- Viewing and Submitting Bids

 1. What do I need to do to view current bids and solicitations?

-2. Do I have to be registered with eProcure to submit a bid?
+2. Do I have to be registered with Vendor Self Service (VSS) to submit a bid?

-If you wish to download Invitations to Bid and Requests for Proposals from the eProcure, you must first register by following the instructions.
+If you wish to download Invitations to Bid and Requests for Proposals from VSS, you must first register.

 No. Formal advertised sealed bids/proposals may not be issued or received by the Purchasing Division through facsimile.